All Episodes

 Sadat.

-And war and war al Sadat, the only Arab peace with Israel.
+The only Arab peace with Israel.

-Well, see, this yeah, there was peace.
+Well, see, yeah, there was peace.

-There was peace after the six-day war, but that's war.
+There was peace after the Six-Day War, but that's war.

-Because people aren't interested in that kind of peace over there.
+I'm not asking for that kind of peace because people aren't interested in that kind of peace over there.

-Now look, don't get confused.
+Now, look, don't get confused.

-I don't think that there is such a thing as a negotiated peace until one side surrenders or is defeated.
+Don't think that there is such a thing as a negotiated peace until one side surrenders or is defeated.

 That's my whole point here.